 Look for common themes and don’t dwell too much on individual divergent responses.
 You may wish to categorize comments and separate your emotional response from the actionable information.

 Allow yourself to be frustrated, hurt or even insulted by students’ expressing what isn’t working well for them.

 After processing your feelings, return to the most common themes and look for what you can implement or address.

 Finally, feel free to request a consultation from a CEI consultant who would be happy to confidentially help you sift through the comments.

 Communicate with Students

 One of the most important parts of collecting feedback is to talk with students about the feedback during the following class session.
 This does not need to be a comprehensive summary, but plan to take 5-10 minutes to do the following.

-- If the feedback contained a common suggestion that you are not going to implement, tell the students that the change will not be implemented and give rationale for your decision (e.g. “Many of you indicated that you’d like a study guide.
-The learning objectives for each section of the course are already listed on Moodle and can be used for exam preparation.
+If the feedback contains a common suggestion that you are not going to implement, tell the students that the change will not be implemented and give rationale for your decision (e.g. “Many of you indicated that you’d like a study guide.
+The learning objectives for each section of the course are listed on Canvas and can be used for exam preparation.
 If these aren’t meeting your needs, please let me know.”)